 Using a tax calculator to determine your net salary

-One of the most useful times you will need a tax calculator tool is when you start a new job.
+One of the most useful times you will need a tax calculator when you start a new job.

 What does a yearly £50,000 salary represent in terms of monthly net income?

 It may seem like a lot of money, but will it be enough to support your lifestyle if you are relocating to a more expensive area?